zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 This is not an attempt to argue that AI has created a new workforce problem, nor is it an attempt to present some novel revelation about technical hiring.
 The issue is widely recognized.
 The value in discussing it through system dynamics is narrower and more practical: to describe the structural feedback mechanisms through which AI may accelerate an already familiar problem.
 Once the feedback structure of a system is understood, its long-term behavior becomes easier to reason about, and the consequences of local optimization become easier to identify before they fully materialize.

-## A systemic perspective for the problem: archetypes
+## A Systemic Perspective on the Problem

 System dynamics studies how systems behave over time based on their internal feedback structures.
 Rather than analyzing isolated decisions, it examines how decisions interact, reinforce one another, or produce delayed effects elsewhere in the system.
 One of its core tools is the causal loop diagram, or CLD.
 A CLD maps variables and the causal relationships between them.
 A positive relationship means two variables tend to move in the same direction, while a negative relationship means they move in opposite directions.
 From those relationships emerge feedback loops.
 Some reinforce change and amplify movement, while others constrain it and stabilize the system.
 Over time, practitioners of system dynamics observed that certain feedback structures recur across very different domains.
 These recurring structural patterns are commonly referred to as archetypes.
 The argument of this article is straightforward: the current AI-driven pressure to reduce junior hiring appears to fit several known archetypes associated with delayed systemic degradation.